 To be notified when produce commands have completed, you can specify a callback function in the produce call.
 Here’s an example:

-The callback method has two parameters – the first provides information about any error that occured whilst producing the message and the second information about the message produced.
-Callbacks are executed as a side-effect of calls to the
+The callback method has two parameters – the first sends information about any error that occured whilst producing the message and the second information about the message produced.
+Callbacks are executed and sent as a side-effect of calls to the

 flush methods.
 Unlike the